floating/frame/README.md

 # Run Frame Demo
 › npm run demo
 ```

+Note: If you're on Windows please make sure you have run `npm install --global --production windows-build-tools` as administrator **before** running the demo.
+You can find more info about this here: https://github.com/felixrieseberg/windows-build-tools.

 ### Related
   - [Restore](https://github.com/floating/restore) - A predictable and observable state container for React apps.